production-ig-divider

 Rasuto buraddo (らすと ぶらっど) (lit.
 “Last Blood”)

 Written by the same writer (Kenji Kamiyama) as Ghost in the Shell, this anime movie is a short one at only 48 minutes.
-What’s exceptional about this movie is that it was able to establish a story and a lore that spawned a spin-off series (Blood+) in that short amount of time.
-The story follows Saya, the last “proper” vampire, that hunts big batty dudes called Chiroptera for an organization called the “Red Shield”.
+What’s exceptional about Blood: The Last Vampire is that it was able to establish a story and lore that spawned multiple spin-offs (like the anime series Blood+) in that short amount of time.
+The story follows Saya, the last “proper” vampire, who hunts big bat-like dudes called Chiroptera for an organization called the “Red Shield”.
 The animation is quite good throughout, and the story is interesting and leaves you wanting more (hence the aforementioned series).
-Kind of gory and not for children, like most Production I.G. works, but a great, if short, escape for the rest of us.
+Kind of gory and not certainly for children (like most Production I.G. works) but a great, if short, escape for the rest of us.